 Thank you.

-The Society holds a large collection of documents, records, publications and historical images, many of which are published on this site, accessed via the menu bar at the top left of the page.
+The Society holds a large collection of documents, records, publications and historical images, many of which are published on this site, accessed via the menu bar at the top of the page. (or top left if viewing on a mobile device).

-Membership is currently (2025) at around 80, and meetings at the Woodbury Village Hall are held bi-monthly, details on the "Meetings" page.
-We are very lucky to be able to secure some very knowledgable speakers who can explore historical topics in an involving manner.
+Membership is currently (2025) at around 86, and meetings at the Woodbury Village Hall are held bi-monthly, details on the "Meetings" page.
+We are very lucky to be able to secure some very knowledgeable speakers who can explore historical topics in an involving manner.

-This website is under periodical "adjustment", but you can read how it began on the "How it started" page.
+This website is under periodical "updating", but you can read how it began on the "How it started" page.

 Please feel free to explore this site, gain knowledge of your community and hopefully we can tempt you to come to one of our meetings at the village hall.